veewee/veewee.github.io/app/_posts/2014-04-27-writing-your-first-grunt-plugin.md

 For one of my projects, I needed a tool to list all used translations keys from a PHP project.
   Because I want to keep the translation database clean, I decided to create a
   <a href="http://gruntjs.com/" target="_blank">Grunt</a> plugin.
-  There was one big problem: How do you create a Grunt plugin?
+  There was one big problem: How do you create this plugin?
-  So I started to read the documentation, some blog posts, etc. and noticed that the documentation was pretty confusing for beginners like me.
+  So I started to read the documentation, some blog posts, etc. and noticed that the documentation was pretty confusing.
   Let me take you on a tour through my first plugin.

 ## Where to start?